Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Tracking language evolution through the flux of words across relative frequency thresholds

+We move away from attempting to identify words as having been born or died to exploring the flux of words across fixed relative frequency thresholds.
+For example, over some time span, we wish to find and count which words decline in prevalence and drop below, say, a relative frequency of $10^{-5}$, along with which words move up above this threshold.
+With a decay in the birth rates of words, English may be globally ``cooling''~\cite{petersen2012b} but we will show that there is still much bubbling within.

-We coarse-grain the relative frequencies in the second English Fiction data set at the level of decades---e.g., between 1820-to-1829 and 1990-to-1999---by averaging the relative frequency of each unique word in a given decade over all years in that decade.
-(We weight each year equally.)
-This allows us to conveniently calculate and sort contributions to the Jensen-Shannon divergence (defined below) of individual 1-grams between any two time periods
+To work at a meaningful temporal scale, we coarse-grain the relative frequencies in the second English Fiction data set at the level of decades---e.g., between 1870-to-1879 and 1990-to-1999---by averaging the relative frequency of each unique word in a given decade over all years in that decade.
+We weight each year equally.
+This allows us to conveniently calculate and sort contributions to the Jensen-Shannon divergence (defined below) of individual 1-grams between, for example, any two time periods.
+To avoid high levels of optical character recognition (OCR) errors for texts typeset prior to the early 19th century, we will concern ourselves going forward with 1-grams between the years 1820 and 2000.
+A prevalent example is the long s---e.g., ``said'' being read as ``faid''~\cite{pechenick2015a}.